Nile Wilson

 Nile Michael Wilson (born 17 January 1996) is a former British artistic gymnast.
 He won an Olympic bronze medal in the men's horizontal bar at the 2016 Summer Olympics; he was a world medallist as a member of the silver-medal winning British team at the 2015 World Artistic Gymnastics Championships, the first world men's team medal in British gymnastics history.

 A five-time Commonwealth Games champion, he won the all-around title in 2018, and is a former European horizontal bar champion, the first Briton to win the title.
-In January 2021, Wilson announced his retirement from competitive gymnastics due to injuries.
-In March 2023, he won the fifteenth series of Dancing on Ice.
+In January 2021, Wilson announced his retirement from competitive gymnastics due to injuries and mental health concerns.
+In March 2023, he won the fifteenth series of Dancing on Ice with dance partner Lexi Whitman.

 Personal life

 Wilson was born 17 January 1996 in Leeds to Sally and Neil Wilson and is the great nephew of Duncan Fearnley.
 He has a sister, Joanna.
-He attended Farsley Farfield Primary School and Pudsey Grangefield School.
+He attended 'Farsley Farfield' Primary School and Pudsey Grangefield School.

 Wilson runs a YouTube channel where he posts vlogs about his workouts, daily life and gymnastics (Nile Wilson) where he has more than 1.51 million subscribers, and another channel with his father (Neil and Nile Vlogs) which has more than 171,000 subscribers.